 Iowa BIG is a public school with no admissions requirements.
 Each partnering district has slots proportional to their financial commitment to the program.
 We currently serve an accurate cross section of our partner districts’ demographics.

-Currently, Iowa BIG is a partnership of the Cedar Rapids Community School District, the College Community School District (Prairie) and the Linn-Mar Community School District.
+Currently, Iowa BIG is a partnership of the Cedar Rapids Community School District, the College Community School District (Prairie), the Linn-Mar Community School District, and the Alburnett Community School District.
 Students from these districts pay no tuition, and our teaching staff is employed by these three organizations.
 Currently, a number of students from Mt.
 Vernon Community School District pay tuition to attend, thus students from surrounding districts can participate in Iowa BIG.

 Iowa BIG was created by the community and through the community building efforts of The Gazette Company and The Cedar Rapids Community School District.
 BIG’s core design principles come directly from the partnership of school and community.

 - Use student passion to drive deep learning and deliver core academic credits.

 - Engage students in authentic community projects, problems, and opportunities.

 - Connect students more deeply to the people and resources of their community (Cedar Rapids).

 We believe that educational options are necessary for every student to be successful.
 We must provide students with as many contextually-rich experiences as possible so they not only develop basic skills, but, more importantly, they can competently use those skills to solve real problems and make new things happen.

 Video created by Kyle Duane Kazimour, Iowa BIG Graduate

 We believe that joy is the most important outcome for a student’s experience at Iowa BIG.
 There are two types of projects.
 “Inbounds” are initiatives brought to the students by the community and students choose what project to take on.
 The second type of projects are called “outbounds,” which are initiatives created by students and brought to the community.
 Students are encouraged to explore their interests, and discover their passion by making an impact in their community.